Image Metadata Stripper

 Technical Details:

-Transformation Core
+Transformation Core:

 source image bytes

--> decode one browser-readable image into pixels
+-> decode visible pixels

 -> apply source orientation when selected

--> encode clean JPEG, PNG, or WebP
+-> encode a fresh JPEG, PNG, or WebP copy

 |---|---|---|---|

-| EXIF | JPEG APP1, WebP EXIF, PNG eXIf | Camera settings, timestamp, orientation, thumbnails, and GPS-like fields | Usually privacy-relevant when found in a source image |
+| EXIF | JPEG APP1, PNG eXIf, WebP EXIF, and generic signatures in limited scans. | Can hold camera settings, capture time, orientation, thumbnails, and GPS-related tags. | Usually privacy-relevant when preparing a copy for public or semi-public sharing. |

-| IPTC and Photoshop data | JPEG APP13 | Caption, copyright, creator, editorial, and resource data | Useful for archives but often unnecessary in a shared copy |
+| IPTC and Photoshop data | JPEG APP13 Photoshop/IPTC blocks. | Can include captions, creator data, copyright, keywords, and editorial resource records. | Useful for archives, often unnecessary in a clean sharing copy. |

-| Technical markers | JFIF, ICC, density, gamma, animation, and color chunks | Display, color, density, or frame information | Track separately because fresh encoders may write new technical markers |
+| Technical markers | ICC profiles, JFIF density, gamma, color, animation, frame-control, and encoder markers. | Can help display color, density, and animation behavior. | Tracked separately because fresh output may still need technical metadata to render predictably. |

-| Condition | Rule or behavior | Practical effect |
+| Condition | Rule or Behavior | Practical Effect |

 |---|---|---|